CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](img/denoise_blooper.png) | ![](img/denoise_blooper2.png)|  ![](img/denoise_blooper3.png) |  ![](img/denoise_blooper4.png)

-I was able to get one decent result though.
+Finally after fixing my issues I was able to get it working:

 Original      |  Denoised
 :-------------------------:|:-------------------------:
 ![](img/denoise_orig.png) | ![](img/denoise_decent.png)

 The library expects the pixel values to be in little endian format according to the documentation, so I had written a ReverseFloat function to convert big-endian to little endian, but doing so resulted in the blooper reel, when I did not use that function, I got this result for output after 5 iterations.
-However when I go more than 25 iterations, the output goes completely dark.
-I could not dig deeper into why that happened within time but I wish to do so later.

 It was a hard task to set it up and build it.
 I have listed down the steps I had to take here and I think this can serve as an easy documentation of how to set it up and get it running because the existing one is simply great!!